What is Charles bonnet syndrome?

 There is no single treatment for Charles Bonnet syndrome, although in many cases some reassurance may be enough to help you.
 Realising that Charles Bonnet syndrome is not a mental health issue may help you live with it.

-It can also help to know that for most people, the hallucinations stop within 12-18 months.
+It can also help to know that for most people, the hallucinations stop within 12 to 18 months.

 If you experience more disturbing images, to help manage the symptoms you could consider the following: